kurowyn/consoletictactoe/README.md

 make compile
 ./cttt
 ```
-Dependencies: none.
-Just the GCC compiler.
-You can use any other compiler to your liking,
+Dependencies: Just the standard C library, and a C compiler.
+The one used here is GCC, although you can use any other compiler to your liking,
 by modifying the CC variable in the Makefile.